dhruvil-84/Java-Secrets/README.md

-<h1 align="center">JavaSecrets 🌐💻</h1>
+<h1 align="center">💻🌐 Java-Secrets 🌐💻</h1>

 <p align="center">
-  Welcome to <strong>JavaSecrets</strong> — your treasure chest of Java programming knowledge! 🚀 Whether you’re just starting out or a seasoned developer diving into advanced topics, this repository is your go-to resource, inspired by <em>The Complete Reference Java™ Ninth Edition by Herbert Schildt</em>.
+  Welcome to <strong>Java-Secrets</strong> — your treasure chest of Java programming knowledge! 🚀 Whether you’re just starting out or a seasoned developer diving into advanced topics, this repository is your go-to resource, inspired by <em>The Complete Reference Java™ Ninth Edition by Herbert Schildt</em>.
 </p>

 <h2>📂 Repository Structure</h2>